DarkMetaknight0/MC_Champions_1.21.1_Tool_CSV_To_Config_Generator/README.md

 # Generated files given CSV
-Outside the project folder, you'll find: config/champions_entities - listing individual filtered affixes etc. per allowed mob. data\champions\tags\entity_type/allow_champions.json - The list of allowed champions.
+Outside the project folder, you'll find:

+config/champions_entities - listing individual filtered affixes etc. per allowed mob.

+data\champions\tags\entity_type/allow_champions.json - The list of allowed champions.
 (First column of CSV is the mob ID) Intended to be put into a data pack.
 (See: [Creating a Datapack](https://minecraft.wiki/w/Tutorial:Creating_a_data_pack))

+# Overrides in code
+Supports overriding max rank for specific mobs.
+By default this is Silverfish and a couple other possible on-death spawns limited to rank 2 maximum.